quantic-onion/cleek/sbox/README.md

-# STEPS (only the first time):
+# Cleek sandbox

+## Prerequisites
+- Have bun installed in your system

+## Initialization
+- Install dependencies: `bun install`
+- Link sandbox to cleek package:
-1. Go to /pacakge folder and run <yarn link>
+  - Go to /package folder and run `bun link`
-2. Go to /sbox folder and run <yarn link cleek>
+  - Go to /sbox folder and run `bun link cleek`

-* In order to see updates, you need to run <yarn build> on the package directory.
+* In order to see updates, you need to run `bun run build` on the package directory.

+## Development
+- Run local server `bun dev`